How to look beyond financial returns with Impact Investing

 a) If you check your bank or financial broker’s platform, you will surely find several Socially Responsible ETFs like the iShares Global clean energy UCITS or the UBS MSCI World Social Responsibility UCITS.

 The recent Fintech wave has given birth to new interesting Impact Investment Platforms.
 For instance, I currently look for triple bottom line investments using a European Platform called Trine, and an African Platform called Sun Exchange.
-To know more about the Impact Investments platforms such services, visit my Investing Platforms page.
+To know more about the services provided by these Impact Investments platforms, visit my Investing Platforms page.

 c) There are also several other public and private entities providing investment opportunities in developed, emerging or frontier markets, promising different degrees of Impact.
 I am testing some of them through my consulting work.
 I will write more about it in future articles.